fridaystreet/drone-ecs-node/README.md

 ```
 ### Settings explained

-Note - The following settings from drone-ecs are not used.
+Note - The following settings from drone-ecs are not used in drone-ecs-node.

-However, please note that the following settings from drone-ecs are not used in drone-ecs-node:

   *port_mappings
   *memory